tianyiWangGithub/seam_synchronizer/README.md

 source ./install/setup.bash
 colcon build --packages-select seam_synchronizer --symlink-install
 ```

+## Before running the experiments
+The `results` folder already contains the results from previous experiments.
+Before running the experiments, you can execute 'run_draw_py.sh' to generate graphical representations of the results.
+Running 'run_seam.sh' or 'run_computetime.sh' will overwrite the existing results.
+To obtain new graphical representations of the experimental results, you can run 'run_draw_py.sh' again.
+In addition, the experiments are configured to run 1000 sets of experiments for each result.
+If you wish to change the number of experiments, you can modify the 'num_group' value in 'run_seam.sh' or 'run_computetime.sh'.

 ## Run the experiment
 1 Evaluate the performance by comparing the success rate of sensing data synchronization of the SEAM algorithm with the built-in ROS 2 ApproximateTime algorithm